cilogi/lid/README.md

 This code provides a simple identity solution for App Engine on Java.
-Its similar to the built-in user service but works with Google, Facebook and general Email, so that anyone with an Email address can use it.
+Its similar to the built-in user service but works with Google, Facebook and  Email, so that anyone with an Email address can use it.

+Google uses the built-in App Engine

 The Email solution sends an Email to  users who wants to log in.
 They then have to click through a one-time (N minute validity) address which then sets a cookie.
 The cookie persists (unless the user logs out).
 There is no password, you have to log in my Email each time.